 If a student has a physical disability, departmental guidelines are followed regarding fulfillment of the State Physical Education requirement.

 The health course highlights the importance and awareness of maintaining and developing good health.
-The course gives a broad overview of current health issues through the use of lectures, discussion, Learning Resource Center use and current audio-visuals.
-Topics include tobacco, alcohol, drug abuse, chemical dependency, fitness, conflict management, mental health, preventive medicine, human ecology, consumer health, first aid and accident prevention, human sexuality, sexually transmitted diseases and nutrition.
-The class will enable students to make informed decisions concerning his/her physical, emotional, mental and social health.
+The course gives a broad overview of current health issues through the use of lectures, discussion, the Learning Resource Center and current audiovisuals.
+Topics include tobacco, alcohol and drug abuse, chemical dependency, fitness, conflict management, mental health, preventive medicine, human ecology, consumer health, first aid, accident prevention, human sexuality, sexually transmitted diseases and nutrition.
+The class will help students make informed decisions concerning their physical, emotional, mental and social health.

 |Once Semester||Credit: 1/2 Unit||Course No: 070101|